slarmoo/.github/profile/webFrameworks/react/cli/cli.md

 🔑 **Required reading**: [Create React App Getting Started](https://create-react-app.dev/docs/getting-started)

-Now that we have covered the basics of React, we want to extend our usage to include a full web framework toolchain that allows us to use JSX, minification, polyfills, and bundling for our Simon and start up applications.
+Now that we have covered the basics of React, we want to extend our usage to include a full web framework toolchain that allows us to use JSX, minification, polyfills, and bundling for our Simon and startup applications.
 One common way for configuring your project to take advantage of these technologies is to use a Command Line Interface (CLI) to initially set up a React based project.

 A CLI is a program that runs from the console and usually provides an assortment of commands related to some specific purpose.
 For example, the [AWS CLI](https://aws.amazon.com/cli/) allows you to interact with all of its services.
 This saves you the time of having to bring up the AWS website interface when you want to use an AWS service.
 Instead of opening a browser, logging in, navigating to a service, and walking through a bunch of UI dialogs, you simply open your console window and use the AWS CLI to execute a single command.